-Labour Youth is a Democratic Socialist Youth organisation for those aged 15-30.
-We have been to the forefront of several campaigns in the last few years including:
+Labour Youth is a Democratic Socialist Youth organisation for those aged between 15-30.
+We have been to the forefront of several campaigns in the last few years in building an inclusive Ireland for workers, women and the vulnerable.

 Internationally, we are affiliated to the Young European Socialists (YES) and the International Union of Socialist Youth (IUSY)